OSGConnect/tutorial-bwa/README.md

 tar -czvf bwa.tar.gz bwa
 ```

 Checking the size of this compressed tarball using `ls -lh bwa.tar.gz` reveals the file is approximately 4MB.
-The tarball should stay in /home.
+Based off of the [Overview: Data Staging and Transfer to Jobs](https://support.opensciencegrid.org/support/solutions/articles/12000002985-overview-data-staging-and-transfer-to-jobs) guide, this size of this tarball should stay in `/home`.

 ## Download Data to Analyze